Partial Capacity Benefit

-If you have been getting Illness Benefit (for a minimum of 6 months) or Invalidity Pension and wish to return to work you may qualify for Partial Capacity Benefit if your capacity for work is reduced by your medical condition.
+If you have been getting Illness Benefit (for a minimum of 6 months) or Invalidity Pension and wish to return to work, you may qualify for Partial Capacity Benefit if your capacity for work is reduced by your medical condition.

 You do not have to transfer onto the Partial Capacity Scheme if you wish to do voluntary work.

-If you currently have an exemption this will not be affected until your permission comes up for review.
-At that stage, the exemption will no longer be available to you but you can apply for Partial Capacity Benefit.
 There is no requirement that the work a person does while on Partial Capacity Benefit has to be for rehabilitative or therapeutic purposes.

 You cannot get Partial Capacity Benefit and take part in a Community Employment Scheme.

-To qualify for Partial Capacity Benefit you need to be currently getting either:
+To qualify for Partial Capacity Benefit, you need to be currently getting either:

 You may not work until you have received written approval to do so from the Department of Social Protection.
 You should also get the approval of your doctor before taking up employment.